ApiniLabs/PAC-Attributes/README.md

 #### Caching of Attributes

 Usability can be greatly improved if values are cached, making applications much faster.
-Clients MAY use the validity duration (`valid_until`) of attributes to cache data (it is best practice but optional).
+Clients MAY use the `cacheable_forever` field of attributes to display cached data (it is best practice but optional).

 ### Presentation of Attributes to the End User

 There may be multiple services returning attributes for one particular `PAC-ID`.
 Services might be of different importance to a user and their (perceived) reliability might vary.
 Also there is a potential for conflicting attributes.
 It is RECOMMENDED the client presents attribute groups with a title “{AttributeGroupDisplayName} ( from {issuer})” e.g. “Physical Properties (from METTORIUS.COM ).
+The order of attributes SHOULD be preserved.

 ## Terminology Used